 Mask

-Before you go in the sea, check that your mask is not leaking and that straps are not brittle.
-To test your mask, place it against your face without the strap and inhale through your nose.
+Before you go in the sea, check that your mask is not leaking and that the straps are not brittle.
+To test your mask for perfect fit, place it against your face without the strap and inhale through your nose.
 A properly fitting and not leaking mask will seal and stay on your face after inhaling through your nose.
-Next, clean your mask by spitting saliva on the glass, wipe it and wash it out with saltwater.
+Next, clean your mask by spitting saliva on the glass, wipe it, and rinse it by dipping it into the sea.
 You do this to prevent your mask from fogging up.
 Place now the strap over your head and adjust.
 The strap should only be supporting and not pulled tight.

 Snorkel